esl/MongooseIM/doc/advanced-configuration/database-backends-configuration.md

 **Setup**

 MSSQL can be used from MongooseIM through the ODBC layer, so you need to have it installed in your system.
-Moreover, an Erlang/OTP release must be built with the support for ODBC as well as MongooseIM itself.
+Moreover, your Erlang/OTP as well as MongooseIM must be built with support for ODBC.

 You can configure MongooseIM appropriately by using the following command (assuming you're in the top-level directory of the checked out repository):